oguri/glafic2/README.md

 ```
 make
 ```
-to complie glafic and create an executable file.
+to compile glafic and create an executable file.

 ## Updates from version 1